 Community Choice Aggregation | Massachusetts

-Taking Charge of Community Electricity in Massachusetts
+Growth of Community Electricity programs in Massachusetts

-Good Energy is currently helping over 50 municipalities, with over 500,000 households, throughout Massachusetts develop, implement and operate successful CEA programs.
+Good Energy is currently helping over 50 municipalities, with over 500,000 households, throughout Massachusetts develop, implement and operate successful Community Electricity Aggregation (CEA) programs.
 Many of these municipalities have included trailblazing renewable energy content helping New England transition from fossil fuel-based electricity to renewable sources.

 Benefits of municipal aggregation include

-- Local renewable energy options
+- Renewable energy options

-Green Aggregation: Supporting New, Local Renewable Energy
+Green Aggregation: Supporting New England-based Renewable Energy